-Fine dining at La Tegala
+4. Fine Dining at La Tegala

-Afterwards we dressed for dinner and headed to La Tegala.
+Afterwards, dress for dinner and headed to La Tegala.
 This stylish restaurant is one of the best in Lanzarote, with a focus on seasonal eco-friendly produce.
 The interior design is vibrant and contemporary artworks are dotted around.

-Save some space for the epic Estela Mayor tasting menu that was to follow.
-We savoured avocado and red prawns, apple with pine seeds and duck, a confit of mushrooms and mussels with lime.
+Save some space for the epic Estela Mayor tasting menu that will follow.
+Savour avocado and red prawns, apple with pine seeds and duck, a confit of mushrooms and mussels with lime.

-My favourite dish was the snow-crab ravioli with fennel juice, whilst Paul particularly enjoyed the quail, sesame and kimchi.
-The desserts were equally impressive with a spectacular citric snow dish and another one that resembles mushrooms.
+Our favorite dishes are the snow-crab ravioli with fennel juice, and the quail, sesame and kimchi.
+The desserts are equally impressive with a spectacular citric snow dish and another one that resembles mushrooms.